 Control over your investment

+The number one reason many investors choose to buy individual stocks over mutual funds is that stocks offer complete control over your investment.
 You perro choose exactly which companies to invest in, when to sell specific companies in your portfolio, and how large a portion of your portfolio each company is made up of.

 For example, if you know you want to own shares in Apple, you perro buy shares in Apple (instead of looking for a fund with exposure to Apple shares).

 When investing in stocks, you only need to invest enough money to buy one share.
 For most stocks, that’s a few hundred dollars or less.
 Many brokers now also offer fractional depósito investing, in which case you cánido invest as little as $1 in any depósito regardless of the share price.

 Individual stocks are more volatile than mutual funds, which means that the price cánido go up or down to a greater degree.
 That makes stocks riskier, but your potential reward is higher if you pick a winner.
 For example, Tesla earned 743% in 2020 compared to 16% for the S&P 500.

 You perro buy or sell shares almost instantly at any time during market hours.
 That makes it easy to switch from one depósito investment to another or free up cash for other purposes.
 Mutual funds are less liquid and are generally bought or sold at the closing price.

 By investing in individual stocks, you cánido escoge when to buy or sell.
 As a result, you perro make decisions about whether to hold stocks for a year or more to avoid short-term capital gains taxes or sell lost investments to deduct from your earnings at tax time.